 Just like with the rest of NeoCore’s offerings, a 2-year warranty comes as part of the package with the 5th Generation N1F, which is crazy value for money if you consider the low price and limited profit margin NeoCore must actually make on each device.

 You know when a product is in high demand.
 At the time of writing this quick review the NeoCore N1F was available to pre-order.
 By the time I’d finished writing this post it was completely sold out.
 However, checking back on the listing page, I can see that there are a few now for sale again.
 So, if you’re dead-set on wanting to purchase this 5th Generation of the N series, be quick.
-If you didn’t manage to grab an N1F while there were a few still available, another NeoCore model well worth considering is the excellent, very highly rated and higher specification E1.
+If you didn’t manage to grab an N1F while there were a few still available, another NeoCore model well worth considering is the excellent, very highly rated and higher specification E1 (Talked about here).